chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

 ### Overall Architecture
 - If your thinking of Architectural Styles like for example Monolithic Architecture identify the specifics around it and talk about it maybe compare in contrast it to other [[Architectural Styles]].

-- Depending on the Architectural Styles you then should talk and identify major components of your system like physical or virtual servers, databases, [[Caches]],  [[Messaging systems]], *monitoring/logging for metrics*, and [[Benefits of cloud |cloud infrastructure]] talking about cloud  in terms of outsourcing functionality or infrastructure using different service architecture ranging from IAAS to SAAS.
+- Depending on the Architectural Styles you then should talk and identify major components of your system like physical or virtual servers, databases, [[Caches]],  [[Messaging systems]], [[Monitoring & Observability |monitoring/logging for metrics]], and [[Benefits of cloud |cloud infrastructure]] talking about cloud  in terms of outsourcing functionality or infrastructure using different service architecture ranging from IAAS to SAAS.

 - Talk about selecting components for system from different perspectives like how is the community support or technical documentation around the different technology options also cost.